deepcloudlabs/dcl642-2022-oct-17/README.md

-# dcl642-2022-oct-17
-DCL-642: RabbitMQ: Architecture and Administration
+# DCL-642: RabbitMQ: Architecture and Administration

+These projects are created as part of the following training: DCL-642 "RabbitMQ: Architecture and Administration"

+Please follow the link for the complete training catalog: https://www.deepcloudlabs.com/resources